How Does a Radiator Work? | Parts of Radiator | Coolant In The Radiator

 A radiator helps to eliminate excess heat from the engine.
 It is part of the engine’s cooling system, which also includes a liquid coolant, hoses to circulate the coolant, a fan, and a thermostat that monitors the coolant temperature.

-Is the Radiator Part of the Engine
+Is the Radiator Part of the Engine?

 It is part of the engine’s cooling system, which also includes a liquid coolant, hoses to circulate the coolant, a fan, and a thermostat that monitors the coolant temperature.
 The coolant travels through the hoses from the radiator, through the engine to absorb the excess engine heat, and back to the radiator.

-How a Radiator Works
+How a Radiator Works?

 Radiators work to eliminate heat from the engine.
 The process begins when the thermostat in the front of the engine detects excess heat.
 Then coolant and water get released from the radiator and sent through the engine to absorb this heat.